Samhain Magick, Meaning + Rituals

 Rituals: How to Celebrate Samhain

-- Host a traditional dumb supper or an ancestor feast to honor your beloved dead.
-Make their favorite foods, tell stories to honor their memory + set a plate for them at the dinner table.
-Grieve if the spirit moves you, but this does not have to be a somber activity!
-Share your joy with your late loved ones!
+• Host a dumb supper or an ancestor feast.
+Make your beloved dead's favorite food and set a plate for them at the table.
+You can include pictures + share stories to honor their memory.
+You can grieve if the spirit moves you but this does not have to be a somber activity.
+Feel free to share your joy with your late friends + family!
+Leave the plate out for the spirits all night and discard in the morning.

-- Light a candle to honor your beloved dead
+• Light a candle for your beloved dead

-- Meditate, journey or use your dream time to connect with your ancestors + spirit guides.
-This is a great time to ask a question or request guidance.
+• Meditate, journey or use your dream time to connect with your ancestors + spirit guides

-- Harvest the last crops from the garden
+• Harvest the final crops in your garden